Project Overview

 User Research: Summary

-After talking to over a hundred travellers, observing over 50 customers using the TFL website, TFL Go app and ticket machines, carrying out tasks such as planning journeys looking for alternative routes as well as planning how to receive station assistance.
+After talking to over a hundred travellers, observing over 50 customers using the TFL website, TFL Go app and ticket machines, carrying out tasks such as planning journeys, looking for alternative routes as well as planning how to receive station assistance.
 I got to see first hand how travellers interacted with the primary underground planning provider, the TFL go app.

-I identified which alternative services were frequently used and what benefits they have and was able to watch their frustration’s during use, identifying shortfalls of each service provider.
+I identified which alternative services were frequently used and what benefits they have, and was able to watch their frustrations during use, identifying shortfalls of each service provider.
 This enabled me to spot opportunities for improvement and a chance to improve the London Underground experience by providing solutions to their pain points.

 I discovered users need to be able to plan journeys without a network connection.
 Users need more autonomy on routes and want to decide on which line to take with accurate journey times.
 Users need better app onboarding and need to be able to check why delayed services are not matching up with service board timers, enabling them to make more informed decisions.
-Furthermore, better communication of travellers with impairments and special needs to London Underground workers enables proper preparations.
+Furthermore, better communication between travellers with impairments and special needs to London Underground workers enables proper preparations.

 Understanding Business Needs